pentandra/lifepreserver/METADATA.md

 # Metadata descriptions for Nanoc items in this project

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-Terms in brackets are optional.
+An addition, terms in brackets are optional.

 ## General metadata